malcolmsfraser/Serverless-Pipeline/README.md

 ![alt text](https://github.com/malcolmsfraser/Serverless-Pipeline/blob/main/Images/Lambda2.png)

 #### For the producer lambda setup an S3 trigger
+Trigger should be listening to the S3 bucket you created earlier

 ![alt text](https://github.com/malcolmsfraser/Serverless-Pipeline/blob/main/Images/lambdaProdTrigger.png)

 #### For the labeler lambda setup an SQS trigger
+Trigger should be listening to the SQS trigger you created earlier

 ![alt text](https://github.com/malcolmsfraser/Serverless-Pipeline/blob/main/Images/lambdaLabTrigger.png)

 The pipeline setup is now complete!